Affordable How to Subway Tile Kitchen Backsplash Makeover!

 (A little UP CLOSE SHOT of my SUBWAY TILE KITCHEN BACKSPLASH) 🙂

-USE A TILE CUTTER, either a hand tool or a saw. and work around your outlet covers, you might also need to get longer screws since your face plates will sit farther away. (take your current screws to hardware store to get longer ones and the proper threading)
+USE A TILE CUTTER, either a hand tool or a saw. and work around your outlet covers, you might also need to get longer screws since your faceplates will sit farther away once you install the subway tile.
+We took our current screws to the hardware store to get longer ones and the proper threading.

-I made sure my counters were fully cleared off!
+I made sure my kitchen counters were fully cleared off!
 This stuff is messy.
-ALSO Have on had a few wet towels you will be wiping and rinsing!
+Also, have on hand a few wet towels you will be wiping and rinsing!
 ALOT!

-ALSO MOVE OUT ANY APPLIANCES in your way.
+Make sure you MOVE OUT ANY kitchen APPLIANCES in your way.

-I hope this inspires you to take on your own kitchen!
-I did the cabinets in 1 weekend and the back splash the next!
-So over 2 weekends time the project was DONE!
+I hope this inspires you to take on your own DIY kitchen makeover!
+I painted my kitchen cabinets in 1 weekend and I completed the subway tile backsplash project the next!
+So over 2 weekends, the kitchen makeover project was DONE!

 To collaborate please email us to firstname.lastname@example.org

-Do not copy or use photos or blog post with out permission.
+Do not copy or use photos or blog posts without permission.
 Thank you